umutphp/hacker-laws-action/README.md

 An action to an add random hacker law (from [dwmkerr/hacker-laws](https://github.com/dwmkerr/hacker-laws) ) as a comment to the pull request.

+A sample execution can be seen on this [PR](https://github.com/umutphp/hacker-laws-action/pull/1).

 ## Usage

 Use the following YAML to create the action file under the `.github/workflows` directory.